djomlastic/vlc-prev-next/README.md

 instance you can play files from your file manager (or something else) and it will work fine as long as you don't close that Vlc instance.

-### Quirks
+### Notice

-* Clicking next when playing last file in a directory loads previous file:
-  \- That's what Vlc normally does.
-When there is no next file it plays the first one from the playlist, and in this case that is the previous file.

-* Clicking previous when playing first file in a directory loads next file:
-  \- That's what Vlc normally does.
-When there is no previous file it plays the last one from the playlist, and in this case that is the next file.

-* It (sometimes) doesn't work:
-  \- Extension is looking for these files: ".mp4", ".m4v", ".avi", ".wmv", ".mkv", ".mov", ".mpeg", ".mpg".
+Extension is looking for these files: ".mp4", ".m4v", ".avi", ".wmv", ".mkv", ".mov", ".mpeg", ".mpg".
 If your file is not one of these and Vlc can play it, you can add that file extension to `media_extensions` array (it's near the top of VlcPrevNext.lua).